khaledk2/leb-beta/docs/_build/html/_sources/configure/register.rst.txt

 .. figure:: ../images/local_enterobase_registration_screenshot.png
    :width: 600
    :align: center
-   :alt: Local EnteroBase Registration Page
+   :alt: Local EnteroBase Registration Form

-   **Fig. 1 - Local EnteroBase Registration Page**
+   **Fig. 2 - Local EnteroBase Registration Form**

 The above image is a screenshot of the Local EnteroBase registration page (NOTE: you must be logged in to view it).
 All fields within the form are required and can be described as follows: